Tanistry

 Tanistry is a Gaelic system for passing on titles and lands.
 In this system the Tanist (Tánaiste; Tànaiste; Tanishtey) is the office of heir-apparent, or second-in-command, among the (royal) Gaelic patrilineal dynasties of Ireland, Scotland and Mann, to succeed to the chieftainship or to the kingship.

-The word is preserved in the Republic of Ireland's government, where the prime minister is the Taoiseach while the deputy prime minister is the Tánaiste.
+The word is preserved in Ireland's government, where the prime minister is the Taoiseach while the deputy prime minister is the Tánaiste.

 Origins

 Historically the tanist was chosen from among the heads of the roydammna or "righdamhna" (literally, those of kingly material) or, alternatively, among all males of the sept, and elected by them in full assembly.
+The eligibility was based on descent from a king to a few degrees of proximity.
+Usually descent from the male lines of a king was the norm, however in Scotland, descent through the female lines of a king was also accepted, possibly because of an intermingling with the Pictish succession rules.
+An example of this is King Eochaid who claimed the Scottish throne as the son of the daughter of Kenneth I.

-The eligibility was based on patrilineal relationship, which meant the electing body and the eligibles were agnates with each other.
-The composition and the governance of the clan were built upon male-line descent from a similar ancestor.
+The composition and the governance of the clan were built upon descent from a similar ancestor.
 The office was noted from the beginning of recorded history in Ireland, and probably pre-dates it.
 A story about Cormac mac Airt refers to his eldest son as his tanist.
 Following his murder by a member of the Deisi, another roydammna, Eochaid Gonnat, succeeded as king.

 In Ireland, the tanistry continued among the dominant dynasties, as well as lesser lords and chieftains, until the mid-16th/early 17th century when it was replaced by English common law.
 When in 1943 Ireland appointed its first new Chief Herald, it did not reintroduce tanistry.
 The state granted courtesy recognition to Irish chiefs based on primogeniture from the last known chief.

-The royal succession in Celtic Scotland was limited to the elective agnatic or male line of the Siol Alpein (House of Alpin) until the accession of King Malcolm II in 1005.
+The royal succession in Celtic Scotland was limited to the elective succession of the male descendants of Siol Alpein (House of Alpin) until the accession of King Malcolm II in 1005.
 This monarch was the first to introduce the concept of hereditary monarchy in Scotland.
 He did so to try to eliminate the strife caused by the elective law, which encouraged rival claimants to fight for the throne.
-Since Malcolm had only daughters, he also introduced the right of female-line succession in Scotland.
-This gave rise to conflict by competitors for generations thereafter.
+The earlier Pictish kingdoms had allowed female-line succession to the throne and in middle age Scotland, Pictish and Gaelic succession rules were intermingled.
+Since Malcolm had only daughters, the throne passed to his grandson through his eldest daughter and later, their descendants.
 The Irish monarchies, for their part, never at any stage allowed for female line succession.